The rep failed to tell a story in a way that connected your solution with the prospect market problem.

 Images enhance words.
 Images live longer in the mind.
 Images provoke an emotional reaction and connection to what you are saying.
 No need to get fancy – a key statistic thoughtfully culled from a sea of data might be plenty.

 What do you do next?

-Tell a story of your own (leverage this storytelling tool here).
-Use it to gain your top sales talent’s buy-in that effective storytelling is a muscle that can be built, like any other.
+Tell a story of your own.
+Gain your top sales talent’s buy-in that effective storytelling is a muscle that can be built, like any other.
 Curious how you measure up with competitors?
-Download our competitor comparison tool.
 Assign this as a developmental item to one of your ‘A’ players that wants to move to the next level– and help your sales talent walk away with the business locked up.